AI Video Ads Generator | Create Video Ads with AI

 Yes.
 HeyGen supports ad creation for TikTok, Instagram, Facebook, YouTube, and Google Ads.
 Many teams also use Repurpose Video to adapt the same ad creative across multiple platforms without starting over.

-No. HeyGen is designed for marketers, founders, and teams who want results without complex editing tools.
-Most changes involve simple text updates, making it accessible even if you’ve never edited a video before.
+No. HeyGen is designed for marketers, founders, and teams who want results without complicated editing tools.
+Most changes involve simple text updates, making it easy to use even if you have never edited a video before.

 Apply a brand kit with logos, fonts, and colors.
 HeyGen enforces brand rules across generated drafts and templates, and allows locking of key elements so teams maintain consistency at scale.